hyphacoop/handbook/bylaws.md

     If the worker does not wish to become a member in the Co-operative, they may decline to apply for membership and continue to work for the Co-operative as a non-member at the board’s discretion.

+  1. **Foreign Contractors** – Foreign contractors must be non-residents of and conducting work remotely outside of Canada.
+They are eligible for probationary membership upon special approval by the board of directors, and may apply for full membership according to the application process detailed in section 2.4.

   1. **Benefits of Membership** – Members shall enjoy the following rights of membership: